 What Kind of Wood Is Best for Knife Handles

-The kind of wood that is best for knife handles depends on a number of factors, including the type of knife you are using it, how often you plan to use your knife, and the environment in which you will be storing your knives.
+The kind of wood best for knife handles depends on several factors, including the type of knife you are using, how often you plan to use it, and the environment in which you will be storing it.

 Best Wood for Knife Handles